CONSTRUCTION ACCIDENTS IN HOUSTON, TEXAS

 Provide Proper Safety Training

 Employers should provide thorough safety training to their employees before allowing them to work on a construction site.
-This should include training on the proper use of equipment and machinery and safety protocols for working at heights and around hazardous materials.
+This should include training on properly using equipment and machinery and safety protocols for working at heights and around hazardous materials.

 Use Personal Protective Equipment (PPE)